halimcme/worldofpain/GRAPEVINE.md

 - Graeme-Hill Crossguid library: https://github.com/graeme-hill/crossguid
 - Nlohmann JSON library: https://github.com/nlohmann/json
 - Machine Zone IXWebSocket library: https://github.com/machinezone/IXWebSocket
+- Register your game at https://grapevine.haus/register/new and grab the client ID and secret to setup in your code.

 Modify these files to add Grapevine support.
 Add grapevine.h to the includes section at the top of each .c file.
 * db.c: